Shubhamraut01/Shubhamraut01/README.md

 ## I'm Shubham Raut a Jr.Developer @Cloud.in

 - 🏢 Work: Jr. Developer
-- 👨‍💻 Interested in technologies like Cloud Computing, UI/UX, Frontend Development with React JS , and MERN Stack
+- 👨‍💻 Interested in technologies like Cloud Computing, UI/UX, Frontend Development with React JS, and MERN Stack
 - 💪🏼 Motivated to learn, grow, and inspire as many as possible along the way.
 - ⚡ Hobbies: Web Development, Cycling, Trekking, Reading Books.
 - 🎮 Gaming: Enjoy playing games like Valorant and Assassin's Creed.